lingchenmsot/architecture-center/docs/guide/design-principles/index.md

 # Design principles for Azure applications

-The design principles described here will help to make your application more scalable, resilient, and manageable.
+Following these design principles will help to make your application more scalable, resilient, and manageable.

 **[Design for self healing](self-healing.md)**.
 In a distributed system, failures happen.
 Design your application to be self healing when failures occur.